Skin Anatomy

 Aging at the cellular level is thought to be related to cellular senescence, specifically, the shortening of telomeres (the terminal portions of chromosomes) with each cell cycle.
 Telomere shortening ultimately results in cell-cycle arrest or apoptosis once a critical length is reached.

-Preventable environmental factors that amplify intrinsic aging include sun exposure and smoking.
-Long-term UV-A radiation exposure accelerates intrinsic aging via the formation of reactive oxygen species (ROS).
+Preventable environmental factors that amplify intrinsic aging include exposure to ultraviolet radiation and air pollution, nutritional intake, and consumption of alcohol and tobacco products.
+Long-term UVA radiation exposure accelerates intrinsic aging via the formation of reactive oxygen species (ROS).
 ROS lead to inflammatory cytokines and the up-regulation of matrix metalloproteinases, which result in the breakdown of collagen.
-UV-B radiation can also contribute to this aging process by causing direct deoxyribonucleic acid (DNA) mutations.
+UVB radiation can also contribute to this aging process by causing direct deoxyribonucleic acid mutations.

-Histopathologically, photoaging is manifest as flattening of the dermal-epidermal junction, resulting in decreased nutrient transfer between the layers, heliodermatitis or chronic inflammation, elongated and collapsed fibroblasts, disorganized collagen fibrils with overall decrease in collagen levels, and the accumulation of abnormal elastin-containing material termed solar elastosis.
-[13, 14]
+Histopathologically, photoaging is manifest as flattening of the DEJ, resulting in decreased nutrient transfer between the layers, heliodermatitis or chronic inflammation, elongated and collapsed fibroblasts, disorganized collagen fibrils with overall decrease in collagen levels, and the accumulation of abnormal elastin-containing material termed solar elastosis.
+[45, 46]

 Previous